In a Nutshell:

 Easy for Your Family and Friends to Use (You Have A Role to Play Too!)

 Wheelchairs like this are a breed apart.
 Mechanically, they’re easy to use.
-Anybody who has used a wheelbarrow will pick the basics up instantly.
+Anyone who has used a wheelbarrow will pick up the basics instantly.

 That said, using the Trail Rider Black Diamond is a team endeavor.
 Since the person sitting in the chair cannot provide their own means of locomotion, two or more “Sherpas” are required to get the passenger from one place to another.